-When I’m planning a project with a geometric tile pattern, I always think of the arcade game Q*bert.
+When I’m planning a project with a geometric tile pattern using concrete stain, I always think of the arcade game Q*bert.
 Many of you probably already know how much of a geek I am but let me remind you of my age.
 Yes, I grew up playing Q*bert, the original version.
 The idea that you can take three connected “squares,” change the color for all three and make them appear to be two walls and a floor is pretty cool to me.

 Borders can be used in many ways, not just to frame a room and make our engraving easier than cutting all the way to a wall.
 Usually 6-10 inches wide around the edge of a space, they can also be used as their own design element.

 Everything about the Brawl in the Fall at the 2016 Concrete Decor Show in San Diego was hot, hot, hot— from the record-breaking 100+ degree heat to the sizzling entries that shaped up in the outside lot during show time.